MuskanPanchal31/Project-Paidintern/README.md

 Project title -  Doctor Scrapper App
 Project Description - The Doctor Scrapper App  is a basically Streamlit App  designed to Scrapper the number od doctor present in specific location.
 Via this app user easily found how many doctor available in their location.

-Installation Instruction - Create a account on Streamlit (which is powerful library of python for creating application Usage Libraries -  1.
+Installation Instruction - Create a account on Streamlit (which is powerful library of python for creating application.

+Usage Libraries -  1.
 BeatuifulSoup for Scrapping the data .
                    2. Request for handle the user request.